diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/data/financialGoals.ts.md

         plan: StrategicBrief | null;
     };

-    type WarCouncil = ReadonlyArray<GrandCampaign>;
+    type CampaignMap = ReadonlyArray<GrandCampaign>;

     class TheCampaignPlanner {
-        public static mapTheObjectives(): WarCouncil {
+        public static mapTheObjectives(): CampaignMap {
-            const campaigns: WarCouncil = [
+            const campaigns: CampaignMap = [
                 { id: 'goal_house_1', name: 'Down Payment for a Condo', objective: 75000, deadline: '2029-12-31', currentPosition: 12500, iconName: 'home', plan: null }, { id: 'goal_trip_1', name: 'Trip to Neo-Tokyo', objective: 15000, deadline: '2026-06-01', currentPosition: 8000, iconName: 'plane', plan: {
                     feasibilitySummary: "Highly achievable!
 You are already on a great track to reach this goal ahead of schedule.",
                     monthlyContribution: 450,
                     steps: [
-                        { title: "Automate Supply Lines", description: "Set up an automatic monthly transfer of $450 to your 'Trip to Neo-Tokyo' war chest.", category: 'Logistics' }, { title: "Eliminate Waste", description: "Analyze your recurring subscriptions.
-Cancelling one or two could accelerate your campaign.", category: 'Reconnaissance' }, { title: "Seek Favorable Trade", description: "Consider investing a small portion of your savings in a travel and tourism focused ETF for potential growth.", category: 'Diplomacy' }
+                        { title: "Automate Supply Lines", description: "Set up an automatic monthly transfer of $450 to your 'Trip to Neo-Tokyo' campaign fund.", category: 'Logistics' }, { title: "Eliminate Inefficiencies", description: "Analyze your recurring subscriptions.
+Cancelling one or two could accelerate your campaign.", category: 'Reconnaissance' }, { title: "Seek Favorable Alliances", description: "Consider investing a small portion of your savings in a travel and tourism focused ETF for potential growth.", category: 'Diplomacy' }
                     ]
                 }}
             ];